gestimation/cifmodeling/README.md

 is achieved through **reparameterization using polytomous log odds products**, which fits so-called effect-measure models and nuisance models on multiple competing events simultaneously.
-Additionally, `polyreg()` supports direct binomial regression for survival outcomes and the Richardson model for binomial outcomes, both of which use log odds products.
+Additionally, `polyreg()` supports direct binomial regression for a survival outcome and the Richardson model for a binomial outcome, both of which use log odds products.

-The function follows the familiar **formula + data** syntax with `Event()` or `Surv()` and outputs tidy results, including point estimates, standard errors, confidence intervals, and p-values.
+The function follows the familiar **formula + data** syntax with `Event()` or `Surv()` and outputs tidy results, including point estimates, SEs, CIs, and p-values.
 Its results can be easily summarized with `summary()` or combined with tools such as **modelsummary** or **broom** for reporting.

 **Key arguments**